department-of-veterans-affairs/vets-website/_disability/5-special-claims-hospitalization.md

 #### See also

-- Back to Overview of types of special claims
+- Overview of types of special claims
-- Begin application process

 </div>
 </div>